nextleap-project/countermitm/source/new.rst

 contradicts the good Autocrypt design choice of
 "Don't talk to users about keys, ever!".

-Morever, in order for a group to be secure, every member needs to consistently perform oob-verifications with all other peers in a group.
+Moreover, in order for a group to be secure, every member needs to consistently perform oob-verifications with all other peers in a group.
 Otherwise a non-verified member could have its key modified in transit, rendering all group's messages readable to an attacker.